security-force-monitor/research-handbook/source/persons_identity.rst

 Description
 ~~~~~~~~~~~

-Field for initials or other identifer of researcher who last entered data for the claim.
+Field for initials or other identifier of researcher who last entered data for the claim.

 Attribute type
 ~~~~~~~~~~~~~~